westialdev/fill-the-jar/README.md

 ============

 This project is a proof of concept using browser, middle, backend and "real" ends with javascript.
-The final result is an interactive web interface connected to a remote API, and this API handles real electronic components and a sensor.
+The final result is an interactive web interface connected to a remote API, and this API handles a real water pump and a level sensor.

 A trip from the TDD/BDD to the IoT only with Javascript.